-These cranes are bolted to the floor and require a strong foundation in order to support the load without causing the crane to tip over; though because they are free-standing they offer 360 degree rotation.
+These cranes are bolted to the floor and require a strong foundation in order to support the load without causing the crane to tip over though because they are freestanding they offer 360-degree rotation.

 Articulating-Arm Jib Cranes:

-These are ideal for moving loads which range from 250 to 4000 lbs along the bridge.
+These are ideal for moving loads, which range from 250 to 4000 lbs. along the bridge.
 These systems help to offer optimal flexibility within your workstation.
 These cranes are designed in order to eliminate manual lifting and empower your workers to move loads from workstation to workstation.
-Workstation bridge cranes also in turn help you to reduce the dependency you may have developed upon overhead cranes which now can be used for heaver, larger loads.
+Workstation bridge cranes also, in turn, help you to reduce the dependency you may have developed upon overhead cranes which now can be used for heaver, larger loads.

 A workstation crane can be a gantry crane or jib crane.
 So long as it only lifts light loads within the designated workstation area it is considered to be a workstation crane.
-Some of the benefits which are created from using a workstation crane within you facility include increased productivity, ease of movement and positioning, increased quality and improved workforce utilization.
+Some of the benefits that are created from using a workstation crane within you facility include increased productivity, ease of movement and positioning, increased quality and improved workforce utilization.

 Have you ever used a workstation bridge crane?